Rapid progression of head and neck squamous carcinoma after hyperbaric oxygenation | Canada Hyperbarics Skip to main content

 Canadian Relevance

 No direct Canadian connection identified.
-While the abstract reviews literature mentioning HBOT's use for conditions like radionecrosis (a Health Canada-recognized indication), this study's primary focus is on a potential adverse interaction with existing head and neck cancers.
+While the abstract reviews literature mentioning HBOT's use for conditions like radionecrosis (a Health Canada-recognised indication), this study's primary focus is on a potential adverse interaction with existing head and neck cancers.

 Study Limitations